-- 17.11.25 The extent to which capital elements require servicing in the form of interest payments, shareholder dividend payments and principal repayments should be considered, as it will affect the insurer's ability to absorb losses on a going concern basis. - 17.11.26 Capital elements that have a fixed maturity date may have fixed servicing costs that cannot be waived or deferred before maturity.
-The presence of such features also affects the insurer's ability to absorb losses on a going concern basis and may accelerate insolvency if the payment of a servicing cost results in the insurer breaching its regulatory capital requirements. - 17.11.27 A further consideration is the extent to which payments to capital providers or redemption of capital elements should be restricted or subject to supervisory approval.
-For example, the supervisor may have the ability to restrict the payment of dividends or interest and any redemption of capital resources where considered appropriate to preserve the solvency position of the insurer.
-Insurers may also issue capital instruments for which payments and redemptions are fully discretionary or subject to supervisory approval according to the contractual terms. - 17.11.28 Some capital instruments are structured so as to restrict the payment of dividends or interest and any redemption of capital resources where an insurer is breaching or near to breaching its regulatory capital requirements and/or is incurring loss.
-The payment of dividends or interest may also be subordinated to policyholder interests in case of winding-up or insolvency.
-Such features will contribute to the ability of the capital instrument to absorb losses on a wind-up basis provided that any claims to unpaid dividends or interest are similarly subordinated.
+- 17.11.28 The extent to which capital elements require servicing in the form of interest payments, shareholder dividend payments and principal repayments should be considered, as it affects the insurer's ability to absorb losses on a going concern basis. - 17.11.29 Capital elements that have a fixed maturity date may have fixed servicing costs that cannot be waived or deferred before maturity.
+The presence of such features also affects the insurer's ability to absorb losses on a going concern basis and may accelerate insolvency if the payment of a servicing cost results in the insurer breaching its regulatory capital requirements. - 17.11.30 A further consideration is the extent to which payments to capital providers or redemption of capital elements should be restricted or subject to supervisory approval.
+For example, the supervisor may have the ability to restrict the payment of dividends or interest and any redemption of regulatory capital resources where considered appropriate to preserve the solvency position of the insurer.
+Insurers may also issue capital elements for which payments and redemptions are fully discretionary or subject to supervisory approval according to the contractual terms. - 17.11.31 Some capital elements are structured so as to restrict the payment of dividends or interest and any redemption of regulatory capital resources where an insurer is breaching or near to breaching its regulatory capital requirements and/or is incurring loss.
+The payment of dividends or interest may also be subordinated to policyholder interests in case of liquidation or resolution.
+Such features contribute to the ability of the capital elements to absorb losses on a liquidation or resolution basis provided that any claims to unpaid dividends or interest are similarly subordinated. - 17.11.32 It should also be considered whether the capital elements contain encumbrances which may restrict their ability to absorb losses, such as guarantees of payment to the capital provider or other third parties, hypothecation or any other restrictions or charges which may prevent the insurer from using the capital resource when needed.
+Where the capital element includes guarantees of payment to the capital provider or other third parties, the priority of that guarantee in relation to policyholders' rights should be assessed.
+Encumbrances may also undermine other characteristics such as permanence or availability of capital resources.